-Sometimes we’re asked what is the number one thing that Atlanta area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Atlanta area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the proper performance of your HVAC system, plus your home's air quality.
 Studies show that indoor air pollution is in the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not all that hard for most Atlanta homeowners, but there are often two obstacles to actually completing this job:

 - Determining just how often to replace your furnace or air conditioner filter.

 - Remembering to change air filters when needed.

 Most filters have a recommended guideline on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you should see that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be swapped once every 6-12 months.
 The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can add or cause damage to expensive parts, like your compressor, so it's recommended to change it out more often than neglect it.
 If you want to follow the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 Figuring out how often to change your air filters relies upon several factors: